|4 Months Prior to starting the Internship

 Disability Services Coordinator/Academic Adviser;

-- Review and revise the cover letter and resume with the Paralegal Program Director.
+- Meet with and review and revise the cover letter and resume with the Paralegal Program Director.

-- Once approved by the Director, the student will send the first choice potential supervisor a cover letter and resume with Director’s permission.
+- Once approved by the Director, the student will send the first choice potential supervisor a cover letter and resume with Director’s permission requesting an internship.

 - Interview with potential internship site supervisor when contacted.